DeBraid/investing-notes/clay-disruption.md

 Same practice with cars.

-new entrants steal the bottom of the market, since incumbants are unwilling to defend the lowest-profit segment of their market.
+new entrants steal the bottom of the market, since incumbents are unwilling to defend the lowest-profit segment of their market.

 Disruptive Innovators transform complicated expensive products into simpler and more affordable ones.